Best deals for home movers

 Fixed until 30 June 2022 then reverts to SVR (currently 3.69%)

 In the five-year fix market, HSBC leads the way.
 It is currently offering a rate of 1.94%, fixed until June 2022.
-There are no fees and an average monthly cost of £758.
+There are no fees and an average monthly cost of £758 - equivalent to an annual cost of £9,138.
 HSBC's SVR is currently 3.69%, meaning payments will leap when the fixed period expires.

 First Direct, up to 60% LTV, 2.49%